canriquez/redux-bookstore/README.md

 # React Redux Bookstore App

-> React/Redux Project to build the front-end of an application to organise and manage small bookstore.
+> React/Redux Project to build the front-end of an application to organize and manage a small bookstore.

 <img src='./app_usage.gif' width='50%'/>

-Additional description about the project and its features.
+# Additional description about the project and its features.

 ## Built With